ch0min/ola3-4-trailer-rental-system/README.md

    - Switch to the `microservice` branch: `git checkout microservice`.
    - Follow the `README.md` in each service folder `userservice/` & `rentalservice/` to run the individual services.

 ---

+### Swagger documentation

+The swagger api documentation can be found when running the backend on `localhost:4000/api/docs` and also `localhost:4001/api/docs` for the microservice solution.